-Prior to Vancouver, all of my film got developed at one of the seven labs in Chiang Mai.
+Prior to my recent move to Vancouver, all of my film got developed at one of the seven labs in Chiang Mai.
 I’ve also had the pleasure of getting scans from Bangkok, Taipei, and Toronto labs, but Vancouver makes for the most recent year-long experience.

 Compared to northern Thailand, my new city makes purchasing film, cameras, and services a lot more convenient.
 Amazon, eBay, B&H, Henry’s and many local photography stores are shipping cheaply or available for walk-ins.
 Thrift stores in the right places are usually more fruitful than Thai markets.
 Higher average income makes purchasing film cameras, chemistry, and accessories a lot more accessible.

 This guide will focus on four labs that I have had the pleasure of working with since 2018 and a fifth new one I’ve recently discovered.
 Each comes with its own set of advantages and shortcomings which I’ll outline and supplement with personal suggestions.

 Rocket Repro — the fastest service for C-41 & monochrome.

 Rocket Reprographics is located at 403 West Cordova Street, which is about a minute’s walk from Waterfront SkyTrain station.
 Repro’s space is a telephone booth-sized room, plastered with portraits of A-list actors, dogs, and children.

-The lab has the fastest turnaround time in town.
+The lab has one of the fastest turnaround times in town.
 I was able to receive my 35mm film and scans by 4:30 PM, provided that I left the rolls during the weekday opening time, 9 AM.
 This is for both monochrome and C-41.

 You have the option to have your negatives cut and sleeved.
 The sleeves aren’t the best quality IMO, though I still ask since I value my time and don’t mind a slightly floppy plastic protecting my images.